GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/ls_metrics/README.md

 ## Flags to use with the python script
 1. Flag -h: Typical help interface of the script.
 2. Flag --keep_files: Do not delete the generated directory structure from the persistent disk after running the tests.
-3. Flag --upload: Uploads the results of the test to the Google Sheet.
+3. Flag --upload_gs: Uploads the results of the test to the Google Sheet.
 4. Flag --num_samples: Runs each test for NUM_SAMPLES times.
 5. Flag --message: Takes input a message string, which describes/titles the test.
 6. Flag --gcsfuse_flags (required): GCSFUSE flags with which the list tests bucket will be mounted.